Thank you for your interest in CSI! Please find the following open positions below:

-Compensation: $45,000 – $52,000 per year to start, depending on qualifications and experience.
+Compensation: Annual starting salary $50,000 – $60,000 depending on qualifications and experience.
 Forty hours per week, 9-5, Monday-Friday.
-Some flexibility with schedule.
-Eight major federal holidays plus 12 free/sick/vacation days.
+Some schedule flexibility and limited remote work possible.
+Occasional evening and weekend work.
 Health insurance and pension plan available.

-Application: Submit resume and cover letter by email or hard copy to: Dr. Stephen Penningroth, Executive Director and Senior Scientist, Community Science Institute, 283 Langmuir Lab/Box 1044, 95 Brown Road, Ithaca, NY 14850, email@example.com.
-The cover letter should state why the Community Science Institute interests you, and how this position connects with your background and career goals.
+Application: Submit resume and cover letter by email or hard copy to: Dr. Stephen Penningroth, Executive Director, Community Science Institute, 283 Langmuir Lab/Box 1044, 95 Brown Road, Ithaca, NY 14850, email@example.com.
+The cover letter should state why the Community Science Institute interests you and how this position connects with your background, values, and career goals.

-Hiring process: Interviews will be scheduled after October 18, 2021, the deadline for receiving applications.
-Initial interviews may be conducted in person or remotely.
-Finalists will be invited to in-person interviews with CSI Staff and Board.
-Target start date is January 1, 2022 (flexible).
+Hiring process: Interviews will be scheduled in January 2022 after the December 20 deadline for receipt of applications and after the holidays.
+Finalists will be invited to a second interview with the CSI Board.
+Target start date is February or March, 2022.

 Connect with Us

 95 Brown Rd.